 Additionally, if during the term of floating rate notes linked to LIBOR, the calculation agent determines that LIBOR has been discontinued or is permanently no longer being published, the calculation agent will use a substitute or successor interest rate base that it has determined, in its sole discretion after consulting with any source it deems to be reasonable, to be the industry-accepted substitute or successor interest rate base, or, if there is no such industry-accepted substitute or successor interest rate base, a substitute or successor interest rate base that is most comparable to LIBOR.
-The calculation agent also will determine, in its sole discretion after consulting with any source it deems to be reasonable, any adjustments to the relevant methodology or definitions for calculating such substitute or successor interest rate base, including any adjustment factor needed to make such substitute or successor interest rate base comparable to LIBOR, in a manner that is consistent with any industry-accepted practices for such substitute or successor interest rate base.
+The calculation agent also will determine, in its sole discretion after consulting with any source it deems to be reasonable, any adjustments to the relevant methodology or definitions for calculating such substitute or successor interest rate base, including any adjustment factor needed to make such substitute or successor interest rate base.
 The interests of the calculation agent in making the determinations described above may be adverse to your interests as a holder of the floating rate notes and may have an adverse effect on the value of and return on the notes.